 League of Legends hasn't kept the throne for itself by recooking the same old formula since 2009, it's a fully dynamic ecosystem that evolves with each passing year (or used to) in the form of Seasons.

-Each year, League of Legends ran a specific "season," which typically lasts about nine months, with a sweet little break at the end called Preseason.
-That’s when Riot Games hits the reset button, makes a few tweaks, and gets ready for the next round of chaos.
-These seasons come with a slew of new features, updates, changes, and—most importantly—item reworks for the 7000th time.
+Each year, League of Legends ran a specific "season," which typically lasted about nine months, with a sweet little break at the end called Preseason.
+That's when Riot Games hit the reset button, made a few tweaks, and got ready for the next round of chaos.
+These seasons came with a slew of new features, updates, changes, and—most importantly—item reworks for the 7000th time.

 But what makes each season so important?
 Well, for starters, they determine the competitive landscape of League of Legends.
 Ranked play, which is at the heart of many players' LoL experience, operates on a seasonal system where your rank resets at the beginning of each split (more on that later) for a chance to claim a Victorious skin.